franthormel/learn/language/java/QUICKSTART.md

 If an inheriting class declares a static method with the same signature from the superclass, the superclass's static method will be *hidden*.

+Compile-errors will be generated when:
+1. An instance method is declared as a static
+2. A static method is declared as an instance by an inheriting class if the two methods have the same signature.

 **Interface methods**

 The compiler prefers instance methods over default methods.